-The Ice Cream Parlor.
+The Biltmore Dairy Bar.
 Cool off on a hot day with an ice cream or milkshake.

 The Conservatory Café.
 Wandering the garden may work up an appetite.
 Head to the Conservatory for sensational views at this open-air cafe.
 Sip a glass of wine or enjoy a light bite while you take in the garden.